codacy/docs/docs/repositories/files.md

 The **Files page** displays the current code quality information for each analyzed file in your [active repository branches](../repositories-configure/managing-branches.md).

-Codacy displays the following information for each file, if available:
+Codacy displays the following [code quality metrics](../faq/code-analysis/which-metrics-does-codacy-calculate.md) for each file, if available:

 -   Grade
 -   Number of issues